jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 Network infrastructure generates negative impacts principally during fabrication and usage phases.
 Measuring negative impacts related to fabrication falls in the activity of lifecycle analysis (LCA).
-LCAs is typically realized per device, either by the equipment vendor itself, or by third-party analysts.
+LCAs are typically performed per device, either by the equipment vendor itself, or by third-party analysts.
 LCA involves modeling (see {{modeling}}).
 The analysis can be done in terms of climate change (CC) but can be extended to other criteria as